RAUNAK-PANDEY/TIC-TAC-TOE/README.md

 # TIC-TAC-TOE
-## This is an Android Game Applicationn.
+## This is an Android Game Application made using Java Language.
 ### Group Members : Akash Yadav , Raunak Pandey , Sushil Gupta